algorandfoundation/algokit-utils-py/docs/src/content/docs/concepts/advanced/indexer.md

 ---
 title: "Indexer lookups / searching"
 description: "Indexer lookups / searching is a higher-order use case capability provided by AlgoKit Utils that builds on top of the core capabilities.
-It provides type-safe indexer API wrappers (no more `dict[str, A..."
+It provides type-safe indexer API wrappers (no more dict[str, Any] pain), with typed dataclass response models and built-in retry logic."
 ---

 Indexer lookups / searching is a higher-order use case capability provided by AlgoKit Utils that builds on top of the core capabilities.
 It provides type-safe indexer API wrappers (no more `dict[str, Any]` pain), with typed dataclass response models and built-in retry logic.

-To see some usage examples check out the `automated tests`.
+To see some usage examples check out the [automated tests](https://github.com/algorandfoundation/algokit-utils-py/tree/main/tests/modules/indexer_client).

 To access the indexer client you can get it from [`AlgorandClient`](../../core/algorand-client) via `algorand.client.indexer`: